ISA-tools/isa-specs/source/isatab-investigation.rst

 This section is organized in several subsections, described in detail below.
 This section also represents a **repeatable block**, which is replicated according to the number of Studies to report (i.e. two Studies, two Study blocks are represented in the Investigation file).
 The subsections in the block are arranged vertically; the intent being to enhance readability and presentation, and possibly to help with parsing.
-These subsections must remain within this repeatable block, although their order may vary; the fields must remain within their subsection.
+These subsections MUST remain within this repeatable block, although their order MAY vary; the fields MUST remain within their subsection.

 **STUDY**